FireFather/sf-kernel/README.md

 - Readability: from Low to High

 sf-kernel preserves Stockfish’s world-class playing strength while making the engine auditable, portable, and clean.

-## 🧠 Core Philosophy
-sf-kernel treats Stockfish as a kernel, not an application.
-Everything unnecessary for pure chess intelligence has been cut away.

 ## 🚀 Goal
 - sf-kernel is designed to be: